quickapps/docs/en/developers/field-api.rst

 you will need to properly render your form inputs.

 You must tell to QuickAppsCMS that the fields you are sending in your POST action are actually virtual fields.
-To do this, all your input's ``name`` attributes **must be prefixed** with ``:`` followed by its machine (a.k.a. ``slug``) name:
+To do so, all your input's ``name`` attributes **must be prefixed** with ``:`` followed by its machine (a.k.a. ``slug``) name: